-Second, to test whether respondents are aware that they are omitting specific information, we ask them explicit questions about whether they included level information and whether they included reliability information in their recordings.
+Second, to test whether respondents are aware that they are omitting specific information, we ask another one-third of respondents explicit questions about whether they included level information and whether they included reliability information in their recordings.
 In line with our findings from the transcripts analysis, we find that 64% of respondents admit to not passing on reliability information, and 31% state they did not pass on level information.

-Third, to examine whether people forget or do not pay attention to the incentive scheme, we examine whether, at the end of the survey, respondents still pass the initial comprehension checks about their incentives.17 We find that 90% of respondents correctly answer both questions about the incentives, 18 strongly suggesting that respondents ignoring or misremembering incentives cannot explain the patterns in our data.
+Third, to examine whether people forget or do not pay attention to the incentive scheme, we examine whether, at the end of the survey, the final one-third of respondents still pass the initial comprehension checks about their incentives.
+We find that 90% of respondents correctly answer both questions about the incentives, strongly suggesting that respondents ignoring or misremembering incentives cannot explain the patterns in our data.